 01 of 09

 Anyone who has observed the trailing rickrack patterned leaves of the Epiphyllum anguliger plant will find beauty in the foliage alone, but the fantastic orchid-like flowers that sometimes appear are the icing on the cake.
 Unlike some succulents, the fishbone cactus appreciates a humid environment.
 However, the plants get by on partial sunlight or filtered light.
-The trailing habit of the fishbone cactus makes it ideal for hanging baskets, or a sturdy container on a pedestal.
+The trailing habit of the fishbone cactus makes it ideal for hanging baskets or a sturdy container on a pedestal.

 02 of 09

-The large, overlapping leaves of Crassula perfoliata are a striking feature of this two-foot tall native of South Africa.
+The large, overlapping leaves of Crassula perfoliata are a striking feature of this 2-foot tall native of South Africa.
 If you give your propeller plant an outdoor vacation in bright sunlight in the summer, you might coax the plant into producing its long-lasting bright red flower clusters, which resemble those of the penta plant.
 Sharp drainage is essential for this succulent, which can suffer from fungus in damp conditions.

 03 of 09

-The Gasteria genus features low-growing, stemless succulents that make wonderful additions to a dish container grouping, as they are slow growing.
-Try "Little Warty," which gains its "so-ugly-it's cute" character from bumpy growths on its leaves.
-Ox tongue plants like a half day of sun and weekly watering, so long as you don't let moisture accumulate between the leaves.
+The Gasteria genus features low-growing, stemless succulents that make wonderful additions to a dish container grouping, as they are slow-growing.
+Try "Little Warty," which gains its "so-ugly-it's-cute" character from bumpy growths on its leaves.
+Ox tongue plants like a half-day of sun and weekly watering, so long as you don't let moisture accumulate between the leaves.

 04 of 09

-Haworthia attenuata is the kind of succulent whose bark is worse than its bite, as the plant has a spiky look but not thorns or sharp spines to threaten an inquisitive touch.
+Haworthiopsis attenuata, formerly known as Haworthia attenuata, is the kind of succulent whose bark is worse than its bite, as the plant has a spiky look but no thorns or sharp spines to threaten an inquisitive touch.
 The white tubercles that give the plant its name distinguish them from similar-looking aloe plants.
-Zebra plants grow in low clumps, and look striking in small containers tucked in with light green reindeer lichen, or in mini glass hanging terrariums.
-Reduce watering during the semi-dormant winter state.Continue to 5 of 9 below.
+Zebra plants grow in low clumps with rosettes of leaves 3 to 5 inches long.
+It looks striking in small containers tucked in with light green reindeer lichen, or in mini glass hanging terrariums.
+Reduce watering during the semi-dormant winter state.

 05 of 09